ccbogel/QualCoder/README.md

 6. Install and activate the virtual environment.
 This step can be skipped, but I recommend you do not skip it.

 When not using a docker container, we recommend using a virtual environment to install packages.
 This will ensure that the dependencies for QualCoder are isolated from the rest of your system.
+On someWindows OS you may need to replace the _py_ command with _python3_ below:

 ```bash
 py -m venv env